-- On Getty, you can also find more collections, such as the No Apologies collection, which includes images of women with different body sizes and skin tones than are usually shown in the media.
+- On Getty, you can also find collections, such as the No Apologies collection, which includes images of womxn with different body sizes and skin tones than are usually shown in the media.

-- The Fluid Self is Adobe’s collection of images which includes a more diverse range of people and fluid identities.
+- The Fluid Self is Adobe’s collection of stock images that includes a more diverse range of people and fluid identities.

-- Further resources for representative stock images can be found on Representation Matters; the #WOCintech photostream on Flickr—which features stock images available under a Creative Commons Attribution License.
+- Further resources for diverse stock images can be viewed on Representation Matters; the #WOCintech photostream on Flickr—which features stock images available under a Creative Commons Attribution License.

 - Push Living—where you can find disability-inclusive stock photos.